metruzanca/solid-resume/README.md

 - [x] This project extends the JsonSchema while maintaining backwards compatibility.
 You can get our schema extension here: [SolidResume Schema](https://solid-resume.vercel.app/schema.json) (details on what was changed can be found here `src/types.ts`)
 - [ ] Simple CLI that will use puppeteer to create a PDF of `solid-resume.vercel.app/<username>/`
 - [ ] Themes?
-- [ ] https://github.com/json-editor/json-editor w/ github Oauth for editing????
+- [ ] Somekind of json editor w/ github Oauth for editing????
 - [ ] Improve ATS scoring/searching
   - [ ] Tools for improving score against given job description???